jreyesr/steampipe-plugin-postgres/docs/index.md

   # The remote DB's schema that this plugin will expose
   # If you leave this unset, it'll default to `public`
   # schema = "public"

+  # List of tables that will be exposed from the remote DB.
+  # No dynamic tables will be created if this arg is empty or not set.
+  # Wildcard based searches are supported.
+  # For example:
+  #  - "*" will expose every table in the remote DB
+  #  - "auth-*" will expose tables whose names start with "auth-"
+  #  - "users" will only expose the specific table "users"
+  # You can have several items (for example, ["auth-*", "users"] will expose
+  # all the tables that start with "auth-", PLUS the table "users")
+  # Defaults to all custom resources
+  tables_to_expose = ["*"]
 }
 ```